rorybufacchi/EgocentricValueMaps/README.md

 *NOTE: this repository is still in the process of being cleaned up*

 ## System Requirements
-All plots and analytses were performed on Matlab 2022b, but any version of Matlab from 2022a onward should do.
+All plots and analyses were performed on Matlab 2022b, but any version of Matlab from 2022a onward should do.

 The analyses require only a standard computer with enough RAM to support the in-memory operations.